-Our algorithm slices horizontally through an expanding universe of best practice literature (consensus products) of 1000-odd private sector standard setting organizations every day.
-These 1000-odd developers throw off the better part of 10,000 consensus products relevant to the safety and sustainability agenda of education communities.
-These products compete with national, state and local legislative proposals — many which are drafted by lobbying organizations , communication consultants, congressional staffers, elected representatives and student interns.
+Our algorithm smashes horizontally through an expanding constellation best practice literature emanating from 1000-odd standard setting organizations every day.
+These 1000-odd developers throw off the better part of 10,000 titles relevant to the safety and sustainability agenda of education communities.
+These products compete with national, state and local legislative proposals — many which are drafted by contractors retained by incumbent stakeholders.

 A sample of the action of ANSI-accredited standards setting organizations can be found in the weekly ANSI Standards Action.
-This publication is a relatively small part of the standards setting domain, however.
-Consortia standards have open-ended commenting periods.
-We are able to respond to them in a somewhat organized fashion as you can see from the topical domains we schedule on our CALENDAR.
+This publication reveals a relatively small part of the standards setting domain, however.
+Open source and consortia standards setting organizations dominate leading practice discovery in faster-moving technologies and have open-ended commenting periods; not unlike ANSI’s continuous maintenance process which permits changes in as little as 30 days.

 *Not all public commenting opportunities relevant to the safety and sustainability agenda of the education facility industry appear in “ANSI Standards Action”.
 Many best practice standards reside in consortia and open-source platforms; particularly ICT and IoT standards.
 In many economic spaces, privately-developed consensus products compete with local, state and federal legislative proposals.